chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 # A Good Product Keeps the Coming Back

 A web site is something that users consume.
-A web application is a website that people engage with - they are primiarly there to do things, not read things.
+A web application is a website that people engage with - they are primarily there to do things, not read things.
 A web product something that users come back to often to solve a particular problem.

 Re-engagement is one of the most important metrics for a product.
 What percentage of users are returning on a regular basis?
 Lack of re-engagement means that either users are not getting value (not able to solve their problem) or the problem you are solving is not that important to them (they decide they don't need to solve it).

 There is a corner case where the problem you need to solve only happens very occasionally.
-That's OK, but only if it's intrisic to your problem.
+That's OK, but only if it's intrinsic to your problem.
 Example: TurboTax.

 # A Good Product has a Virtuous Cycle

-A virtuous cycle is a feedback loop in your product that makes it more valualbe over time.
+A virtuous cycle is a feedback loop in your product that makes it more valuable over time.
 This can have concrete benefits for the user, but it's primarily an indicator of product success for the business.

 Examples: